2.1. Storage Architecture Overview¶

 2.1.2.
 Metadata Role¶

 Metadata nodes run metadata services, store cluster metadata, and control how user files are split into chunks and where these chunks are located.
-Metadata nodes also ensure that chunks have the required amount of replicas and log all important events that happen in the cluster.
+Metadata nodes also ensure that chunks have the required amount of replicas.
+Finally, they log all important events that happen in the cluster.

 To provide system reliability, Virtuozzo Infrastructure Platform uses the Paxos consensus algorithm.
 It guarantees fault-tolerance if the majority of nodes running metadata services are healthy.

-To ensure high availability of metadata in a production environment, at least three nodes in a cluster must be running metadata services.
+To ensure high availability of metadata in a production environment, metadata services must be run on at least three cluster nodes.
 In this case, if one metadata service fails, the remaining two will still be controlling the cluster.
 However, it is recommended to have at least five metadata services to ensure that the cluster can survive simultaneous failure of two nodes without data loss.